OK guys, time to get back on topic. I've done a little housecleaning

 Bravo !

-Now if "ontogeny recapitulates phylogeny",can
+Now if "ontogeny recapitulates phylogeny",can the complete evolution of

-the plant be plotted by studying the
+the plant be plotted by studying the development and subsequent growth of a

 single seed?